 - Rejuvenation(instant) is a primary healing spell for you as a raid heal.
-Rejuv works best on lightly wounded targets, or other people who are likely to be taking damage over time to benefit from the most ticks.
+Rejuv works best on people who are likely to be taking damage over time to benefit from the most ticks.
 You should use this as your primary heal for sprinkling around on raid members instead of using single-target direct heals when there is a lot of people taking damage.
-When your rejuv over-heals, it now buffs the healing done by your wild mushroom spell.
-Thus, feel free to spam rejuv around the raid as much as your mana allows.
-In addition, genesis speeds up the healing done by rejuv that makes it more useful on people with more serious injuries.
+Feel free to spam rejuv around the raid as much as your mana allows.
+This spell will last 15 seconds at level 100 (or 18 seconds with the Germination talent).

 Multi-target AOE heals:

-- Tranquility(channeled over 7 sec, 3 min cooldown after talents) – In 5- and 10-man content, this heals the 5 low-health party/raid members.
-In 25-mans, this heals the 12 lowest health raid members.
-It has a big direct heal that hits about every 2 seconds, and also applies a HOT that stacks up to 3 times that lasts for the duration.
-Use this as your emergency AOE heal, and try plan in advance which phases to use it (in most raid encounters, it’s possible to plan ways to use it twice in heavy AOE phases).
+- Tranquility(channeled over 7 sec, 3 min cooldown) –When you channel this over time, everyone in your party/raid is healed for a generous amount.
+Use this as your emergency AOE heal, and try plan in advance which phases to use it (in most raid encounters, it’s possible to plan ways to use it in heavy AOE phases).